Equal Employment Opportunity Officer

 Being an IMCOM Fellow allowed Ashley to hone her EEO skills.
 In her six year tenure with the Army, she was an EEO Counselor, Disability Program Manager, and Complaints Program Manager – responsible for an 11,000+ service population and 81 tenant commands.
 Her final year with the U.S. Army also saw her serve as the Deputy to the EEO Officer, as well as the interim Acting EEO Officer at the U.S. Army War College in Carlisle, Pennsylvania.
 Ashley was awarded the Achievement Medal for Civilian Service twice during her Army career.

-Ashley Reid graduated from Hampton University in 2006 with a Bachelor of Science degree in Marketing.
-In 2017, Ashley became the Co-Chair of the Small Agency Council (SAC), a think tank comprised of 40+ small federal government agencies in the Washington, DC area and also functions as their Interagency Training Initiative Coordinator.
-Ashley was recently married and lives with her husband, who served in the U.S. Army, in Maryland.
+Ashley graduated from Hampton University in 2006 with a Bachelor of Science degree in Marketing.
+In 2017, she became the Co-Chair of the Small Agency Council (SAC), a think tank comprised of 40+ small federal government agencies in the Washington, DC area and also functions as their Interagency Training Initiative Coordinator.
+Ashley lives with her husband, who served in the U.S. Army, in Maryland.